What are retention ponds?

 The City of Winnipeg maintains and operates fountains and underground structures found in retention ponds, such as pumps, wells and gates.
 Maintenance of retention ponds includes:

-The City does not maintain shorelines or landscaping on private property.
+The City does not maintain shorelines or landscape on private property.

 Water fountains

 Some retention ponds are equipped with water fountains.
-These fountains are for aesthetic purposes, and were installed by the developer of the subdivision in which these ponds are located.
+These fountains are for aesthetic purposes only, and were installed by the developer of the subdivision in which these ponds are located.
 They do not provide aeration for the purpose of controlling or eliminating algae or weeds.

 Water levels